 - Magnetic bingo chips.

-- Magnets with a variety of objects to explore which items are attracted to magnets.
+- Magnets with a variety of objects to explore which items are attracted to them.

-- Various magnet shapes (birds, characters, etc.) and a metal cookie sheet.
+- Various magnetic shapes (birds, characters, etc.) and a metal cookie sheet.
 Let children create stories and scenes.

 - Science books.

 - Visit your local library.
-In the 9-12 year old section, you will find books which illustrate the steps involved in a variety of scientific experiments.
+In the 9-12 year old section, you will find books that illustrate the steps involved in a variety of scientific experiments.

 - Magnetic books, children love creating stories.

-- A feather or a Kleenex which can be thrown up in the air.
+- A feather or a tissue can be thrown up in the air.
 Encourage children to sit down before they touch the ground.